The relationship between Industry 4.0 technology and zero harm

 Existing Industry 1.0 to 3.0 technologies have played a huge role in the massive improvements we’ve seen in the past century, (as has miners’ focus on safety, improvements in mine design and construction, as well as enforced regulatory minimums), however it’s very unlikely that they will be able to take us any further - additional improvement without change will be very hard to come by.

-Industry 4.0 technologies present the mining sector - arguably for the very first time - with the opportunity to actually reach zero harm; an objective that most of the world’s largest miners have committed to strive for‡.
+Industry 4.0 technologies and custom built sustainability solutions present the mining sector - arguably for the very first time - with the opportunity to actually reach zero harm; an objective that most of the world’s largest miners have committed to strive for‡.

 From taking people out of harm's way, enabling real-time monitoring and threat mitigation, through to AI-led interventions that can predict and remedy danger before it even occurs; the mining sector now has at its disposal the tools to make mining as safe as office work -in fact, in some instances, by making it just that.